GBvision/GBvision/README.md

-- 👋 Hi, I’m @GBvision
+- 👋 Hi, I’m @GBvision an Italian Design student.
-- 👀 I’m interested in Graphic and Visual Design.
+- 👀 I’m interested in Graphic and Web Design.
-- 🌱 I’m currently learning HTML, CSS, JS.
-But I'm also looking into learning Python.
+- 🌱 I’m currently learning JS while trying to master HTML and CSS.
+- 💞️ I’m looking to collaborate on creative and stimulating sites and projects.

 <!---
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...